-Due to construction on the previous site, the branch has been operating from a temporary site at the Peretz Centre for Jewish Culture since November 2021, and this will continue until the new branch is ready to open.
+Due to construction on the previous site, the branch has been operating from a temporary site at the Peretz Centre for Jewish Culture since November 2021.
+VPL is seeking to extend this lease until we receive occupancy in the new location.

-The new branch, planned to open Q4 2024-Q1 2025, will be 22,000 square feet and will be located in a new 100,000 square foot, five-storey civic centre which will also include a community centre, seniors centre, arts and culture area, and childcare.
+The new branch, planned to open Q4 2025-Q1 2026, will be 22,000 square feet and will be located in a new 100,000 square foot, five-storey civic centre which will also include a community centre, seniors centre, arts and culture area, and childcare.
 The branch will be infused with natural light and will provide a variety of seating choices and meeting rooms for individuals and groups to meet, work, and learn.
 As VPL's largest branch, this space will include enhanced services including an Early Learning Space, an Inspiration Lab, a musical instrument collection, individual meeting pods, and an Indigenous Welcome Space in a prominent location.

+Library staff have worked with City partners and the architects to ensure that the branch is designed for flexible use to support community members' technology needs, and provide spaces for community programs.
+This project is being delivered as a Community Amenity Contribution (CAC)1 as part of the 28-acre Oakridge Development project.
+Construction is now well underway, with completion scheduled for Q4 2025.

 The Library Board and Vancouver Board of Parks and Recreation jointly requested that this Civic Centre receive the gift of a name from the local Nations.

-Library staff are currently working with City partners and the architects to ensure that the branch is designed for flexible use to support community members' technology needs, and provide spaces for community programs.
-This project is being delivered as a Community Amenity Contribution (CAC) as part of the 28-acre Oakridge Development project.
-The detailed design is now complete, and construction is underway.

-We hope that the Oakridge Civic Centre building and adjacent City park will receive the gift of a name from Musqueam, and relationship building is underway to create a foundation of mutual trust and respect between the Nation and the partners who will build and occupy the space.
-In collaboration with the Park Board, the Library has participated in naming conversations with the Musqueam language office beginning in Q4 2023, and these discussions continue.
+Since 2023, Library staff have worked closely with Musqueam language and cultural staff to create a foundation of mutual trust and respect between the Nation and the partners who will build and occupy the space.

 The gift of a name will highlight the Musqueam culture and title to Library and Community Centre visitors, and will impact public art elements within the space that will reflect the name.
-A gifted Musqueam name will involve a long-term relationship of reciprocity between the Musqueam Indian Band and the Vancouver Public Library, and we are committed to exploring this responsibility, and growing into the relationship it brings.
+A gifted Musqueam name will involve a long-term relationship of reciprocity between the Musqueam Indian Band and the Vancouver Public Library, and we are committed to fulfilling this responsibility, and growing the relationship.